“One language sets you in a corridor for life. Two languages open every door along the way.”

 Key Stage 3

-Year 7: In Year 7, pupils start with a short Introduction to Languages, comparing different languages and developing language learning skills.
+Year 7: In Year 7, pupils start with a short Introduction to Languages, developing language learning skills.
 They then being their language course in either French or Spanish.
-In Year 7 pupils will learn to talk about themselves, their house, their town, their school, and their free time within the theme of My Story.
+In Year 7 pupils will learn to talk about themselves, where they live, their school, and their free time within the theme of My Story.

 Year 8: In Year 8, the course is based around My World.
 Pupils will learn about food, shopping, clothes, holidays, describing people and having fun in your free time.

 Year 9: In Year 9, pupils study a programme designed around My Conflicts.
-This covers school issues and future plans, the environment, tourism, health, Latin America and the media.
-As we go through the year, pupils will start to do more GCSE style assessments to prepare them for Spanish at Key Stage 4.
+This covers school and future plans, the environment, health and the media.
+As we go through the year, pupils will start to do more GCSE style work and assessments to prepare them for Spanish at Key Stage 4.

 Key Stage 4